Contra Errores Graecorum: Problem of the sources

-The apologetic impact of the work is limited, due to the fact that Thomas uses a collection of texts compiled by Nicholas of Crotone which contains doubtful attributions and personal glosses of the compiler that bent the text in direction of the Latin theology.
+The apologetic impact of the work is limited, due to the fact that Thomas bases himself on a collection of texts compiled by Nicholas of Crotone, which contains doubtful attributions and personal glosses of the compiler that bent the text in direction of the Latin theology.
 According to Jean-Pierre Torell, "on four specific questions concerning the procession a filio, the primacy of the pope, the Eucharistic celebration with unleavened bread, and purgatory, Thomas is clearly forced to rely more on the texts that are closer to Latin theology, when these are in fact glosses foreign to the Fathers."